L2G/windowtint/README.md

 be installed by hand alongside other Windows drivers.
 Some environments (schools, laboratories, etc.) have stringent usage policies that forbid users tampering with operating system files.

+If ANSICON is already installed, Windowtint will get out of its way.
+If win32console is installed, Windowtint will turn it on.
+If neither is available, it will give helpful information to the user telling them what to do.

 ## Contributing